FDR Control for Online Anomaly Detection: Global control of FDR over the full time series

 \subsection{Modified BH-procedure and mFDR control}

-As shown in Section~\ref{sec:locmfdr}, controlling the FDR value of the full time series is possible.
-The strategy then consists in first controlling the mFDR criterion of all successive subseries of length $m$ along the full time series at level $\alpha$.
+As shown in Section~\ref{sec:locmfdr}, controlling the FDR value of the full time series is equivalent to controlling mFDR of subseries of length $m$.
+The strategy then consists in controlling the mFDR criterion of all successive subseries of length $m$ along the full time series at level $\alpha$.
 The main challenge addressed in the present section is to design a new multiple testing procedure that controls the local mFDR criterion at a prescribed level $\alpha$.

-In Section~\ref{sec.mFDR.BH}, it is proved that applying the classical BH-procedure on a time series of length $m$ does not yield the control of mFDR at level $\alpha$.
-However the proof of this result gives rise to a strategy for modifying the classical BH-procedure (Section~\ref{sec.modifiedBH}) in a such a way that applying the so-called modified BH-procedure provides the desired mFDR control at level $\alpha$.
+In Section~\ref{sec.mFDR.BH}, it is shown that applying $BH_\alpha$ to a subseries of size $m$ does not result in mFDR being controlled to the desired level $\alpha$.
+However, mFDR is upper bounded by a quantity that depends on the level of control $\alpha$ used in the BH procedure.
+This leads to a strategy of using the BH procedure, but with a different, well-chosen $\alpha'$, to allow control of mFDR at the desired level $\alpha$.
+This so-called modified BH-procedure is introduced in Section~\ref{sec.modifiedBH}.